 Give yourself a little grace.
 “Right” is entirely unknown.
 Crisis communication is not easy.
 You’re doing the best you can.
 I’m here to help if you need me in any way.

 I made this offer in my weekly letter, and I’ll post it here too.
 I’m opening my calendar for conversations.
 If you just need to talk, if you need help with writing a message, whatever.
 Just reserve a time that works on my calendar here.

 You’re not alone.

-Shoutout to my friends, Gina Alioto and Ben Eubanks, for the inspiration behind this post.
-You both reminded me that I could help in some way when all I want to do is hide.
+Shoutout to my friend Gina Alioto for the inspiration behind this post.
+You reminded me that I could help in some way when all I want to do is hide.
 I appreciate it more than you know.

 Before founding Three Ears Media, Katrina was a CMO, Technical Copywriter, and Managing Editor for leading companies like Monster, Care.com, and Randstad Worldwide.
 With 15+ years of recruitment marketing and training experience, Katrina knows how to turn talented recruiting teams into talented writers who write for people, not about work.

 Today, Katrina is frequently featured as an HR and recruiting expert in publications like The New York Times, Chicago Tribune, and Forbes.
 They’ve been named to numerous lists, including LinkedIn’s Top Voices in Job Search & Careers.
 When not speaking, writing, or training, you’ll find Katrina traveling the country in their van or spending some much needed downtime with the dogs that inspired the name Three Ears Media.